j-siderius/TinySpark/docs/kit/introduction.md

 # Introducing TinySpark

-These pages give a quick overview of the TinySpark platform and kit.
+These pages give a quick overview of the TinySpark platform and how it works, the TinySpark development kit and all its sensors as well as the programming of neural networks.

 ![TinySpark kit](../assets/images/tinyspark_kit.png)